verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed Keycloak issue creating incorrect `verrazzano-monitors` group on installation.
 - Fixed Verrazzano failing to uninstall in a private registry configuration due to a missing Rancher image.
-- Fixed Rancher install when `tls-ca-additional` secret is not present.
+- Fixed Rancher installation when `tls-ca-additional` secret is not present.
 - Fixed Opensearch parsing errors of `trait` field.
 - Fixed Custom CA certificates support.
 - Fixed issue requeuing unsupported traits in the Verrazzano Application Operator, and updated the OAM Operator.